 Ability to remain calm in crisis and high-pressure circumstances.

 Ability to provide input, advice and leadership on organizational change.

 Engages in active listening with reports.

 Acts as a mentor to others through the organization or externally.

 How To Apply

-If you got excited at the prospect of being a part of our team when you reviewed this posting and you meet the minimum qualifications, please forward your resume email@example.com posting number LAA-20-39.
+If you got excited at the prospect of being a part of our team when you reviewed this posting and you meet the minimum qualifications, please forward your resume to[email protected]referencing posting number LAA-20-39.